ZooPhy/COVID19-DataProject/sequences/scripts/README.md

 ```
 bash alignment.bash
 ```
-Aligned files will be stored under the file name `alignedSequences.bash`.
+Aligned files will be stored under the file name `alignedSequences.fasta`.

 ## Using your own files